 Saturday, 4 February, 8 pm

-Sunday, February 5 or 19 (to be announced shortly): Kinderball der Damischen Ritter
+Sunday, February 19: Kinderball der Damischen Ritter

 Friday, February 17: Faschingsball at Augustinerkeller, admission 16 euros